solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 You should notice from above that you can mark one resource to be dependent on another with DependsOn.
 This is super important since we have multiple requirements for actually installing most of the stuff in our configuration later on.
 Now when we have the basic DSC configuration in place we can call it.

 1. We need to define the AllNodes.NodeName that we referred in the script.
-2. We also need to call give the parameters we want to the configuration.
+2. We also need to set the parameters we want for the configuration.
 3. Finally we start the configuration with Start-DscConfiguraiton

 ```powershell